1917 IS NOW SHOWING IN CINEMAS NATIONWIDE.

 READ MORE: TRUE HISTORY OF THE KELLY GANG

 READ MORE: THE PAINTED BIRD AND COME AND SEE

-George MacKay and Dean-Charles Chapman play Schofield and Blake, two young lance corporals enlisted to complete a journey into enemy lines.
-Their mission, the delivery of a message to another company of soldiers poised to launch a potentially catastrophic assault.
-However, this is a journey fraught with risk, as both young men have to work their way through ‘no mans land’ and the towns beyond.
-In turn creating a race against time as they endeavour to save the lives of soldiers who are unknowingly walking into a trap.
+George MacKay and Dean-Charles Chapman play Schofield and Blake, two young lance corporals ordered to complete a journey behind enemy lines.
+Their mission is to deliver a message to another company of soldiers poised to launch a potentially catastrophic assault.
+However, this is a journey fraught with risk, as both young men have to work their way through a no man’s land of towns and villages in a race against time.

-Both George MacKay and Dean-Charles Chapman provide outstanding central performances.
-Their understated delivery reflecting the dying innocence of both young soldiers in the face of war.
-As the normality of their conversations interacts with the true horror of the conflict around them.
-With Chapman’s Blake full of bravado and commitment to the cause, while equally scared and vulnerable.
-While MacKay’s Scofield wears the mask of a young man who has already seen too much death and horror.
-But equally sees his role as an opportunity to save others from potential suffering.
+MacKay and Charles Chapman are outstanding throughout, their understated performances reflecting the dying innocence of young men in the face of war.
+Here the normality of their conversations is slowly warped and changed by the true horror of the conflict around them.
+Charles Chapman’s Blake is full of bravado and commitment while equally scared and vulnerable, while MacKay’s Scofield wears the mask of a young man who has already seen too much horror.

 Director: Sam Mendes